-- Can you please explain the difference between idle and hard timeout?
-Sure - Since each control node and forwarding node needs to maintain a large number of information flow tables, will there be some robustness problems?
+- □ Can you please explain the difference between idle and hard timeout?
+Sure - Since each control node and forwarding node needs to maintain many information flow tables, will there be some robustness problems?

-Yes, things can be out-of-sync for a little while.
+Yes, things can be out of sync for a little while.